S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary (…)

+**Logbook**: A (digital) system to store all information relevant for running an organization.
+**Need**: A need is a lack of something wanted or deemed necessary (a requirement).
+**Objection**: A _reason_ why doing something stands in the way of (more) effective response to an organizational driver (i.e. an organizational requirement).
+**Open Domain**: A domain that is accounted for by a set of people who are invited to contribute when they can.
 **Operations**: The work being done to create and deliver value, guided by governance.
 **Organization**: A group of people collaborating toward a shared driver (or objective).
 **Organizational Driver**: A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.